EdinburghNLP/spot-data/README.md

  - `spot-imdb-sent.txt`
  - `spot-imdb-edus.txt`

-Each file lists all documents and their annotations using the following format:
+Each file lists documents and their fine-grained annotations using the following format:

-1. Each document begins with a line containing its document-level sentiment label (0 to 5 for Yelp'13, 0 to 9 for IMDB), followed by exactly 1 space character, and a document id, unique for the particular collection.
+1. A document begins with a line containing its document-level sentiment label (0 to 5 for Yelp'13, 0 to 9 for IMDB), followed by exactly 1 space character, and a document id, unique for the particular collection.
 2. The individually annotated segments are listed after that, one segment per line.
-Each line begins with a single character that indicated the segment-level sentiment label (+/0/-), followed by a single <tab>, and the segment itself.
+Each line begins with a single character that indicates the segment-level sentiment label (+/0/-), followed by a single <tab>, and the segment itself.
 3. After all the segments are listed, a single empty line marks the end of the document.